 There are days when I just don’t have the energy and don’t feel like cooking.
 You know the ones.
 The ones that are filled with appointments, after-school activities or work commitments.
-On those kinds of days, this One Pan Pesto Chicken Pasta is the perfect meal to make when I need to get dinner on the table quickly.
-It’s low-cost, filling, creamy, rich and comforting, but also means I don’t have to spend hours in the kitchen, which is a win for me… and a win for you!
+On those kinds of days, this One-pan Pesto Chicken Pasta is the perfect meal to make when I need to get dinner on the table quickly.
+It’s low-cost, filling, creamy, rich and comforting, but also means I don’t have to spend hours in the kitchen, which is a win for me … and a win for you!
 I use a whole head of broccoli in this recipe (stalk and all, so there is no waste), which means there is no having to fuss around with sides.
-It’s all made in the one pan and the result is minimal wash-up and outrageously delicious pasta, with minimal effort!
+It’s all made in the one-pan and the result is minimal wash-up and outrageously delicious pasta, with minimal effort!
+I love this recipe so much that it features in my debut cookbook The Simple Dinner Edit, available now at all major retailers.

-Now, when I say one pan, I mean it.
+Now, when I say one-pan, I mean it.
 Uncooked pasta is tossed into the pan (no cluttering up the stovetop or waiting for pasta water to boil!) and the starches released from the pasta help to thicken the luscious sauce.
-Don’t feel limited by the broccoli either, there are plenty of other delicious variations which I’ve listed below for you.
+Don’t feel limited by the broccoli either, there are plenty of other delicious veggie variations, which I’ve listed below for you.
 It’s the ultimate recipe to use up any odds and ends in the fridge.

 Meal prep it